Picture Me Program at MoCP

 In 2013/14 Tichy worked with students from the MoCP community engagement programs at Senn and Juarez high schools who also created short video works inspired by Changing Chicago.

-This fall Tichy worked with Chicago teens from Chicago High School for the Arts, which was recently featured on The Art Assignment.
+In the fall of 2014, Tichy worked with Chicago teens from Chicago High School for the Arts, which was recently featured on The Art Assignment.